Anuja Chauhan

-Anuja Chauhan (अनुजा चौहान) is an Indian novelist and screenwriter.
+Anuja Chauhan is an Indian novelist and screenwriter.
 As a writer, she is known for The Zoya Factor (2008), Battle For Bittora (2010), Those Pricey Thakur Girls (2013), The House That BJ Built (2015), Baaz (2017), Club You To Death (2021), and The Fast and the Dead (2023).

 Early life and education

 Born in the north Indian state of Uttar Pradesh, Chauhan spent most of her childhood in various cantonment towns in North India, as her father served in the Indian Army.
 He took premature retirement at the rank of Lieutenant Colonel, migrating to Australia thereafter.
 She is the youngest of four sisters: Padmini, Rohini, Nandini, and Anuja.
 Her older sister Nandini Bajpai is also an author.

 Chauhan did her schooling at the Army Public School, New Delhi, Sophia Girls Convent, Meerut Cantonment, and Delhi Public School, Mathura Road, New Delhi.
 She has a bachelor's degree in economics from Miranda House, Delhi University, and a post graduate diploma in mass communication from the Royal Melbourne Institute of Technology.